-Furthermore, ESG relevant data is collected for certain types of collateral for real estate collateral valuations, documentation and reporting purposes.
+Furthermore, ESG relevant data is collected for real estate collateral valuations, documentation and reporting purposes.
 Environmental aspects which affect the value of the collateral have to be included in the real estate valuations, which can lead to a higher or lower valuation result.
 Moreover, any risks arising from social (e.g., location and transportation, mass urbanisation - being indicators for easy accessibility for people) and governance factors (such as bribery or legal proceedings) have to be considered as well.
-For commercial real estate assets, the questionnaire additionally includes an assessment of the building's environmental footprint, providing an internal Technical Object Rating, as well as an assessment of the location sustainability based on ESG relevant criteria.
-Over the last year, we have conducted a physical risks materiality assessment in order to identify key hazards relevant for our collateral portfolio; the results of the assessment will be integrated in our collateral management.
+For commercial real estate assets, the questionnaire additionally includes an assessment of the building's environmental footprint, including information on land consumption, space efficiency, and the existence of a sustainable building certificate.